Duburd/Sentinel/README.md

-This is a template for setting up webpack, for use with babel and generally for use with React &c.
+### Sentinel

-It assumes `yarn` rather than npm, though I suspect it doesn't really matter.
+Sentinel is a full stack web app for insurance companies to manage and edit reports submitted by clients.

 ## Currently Working